terça-feira, 29 de dezembro de 2015

 face à tua figura imponente

-tão pálida eras
+tão pálida

 que parecias desmaiar